calmm-js/partial.lenses/README.md

 When you implement a new combinator, you will need to also add a type contract and a shadow implementation for the primitive.

+When testing a partial optics, you should generally test both read and, usually more importantly, write behaviour including attempts to read `undefined` or unexpected data (both of these should be handled as `undefined`) and writing `undefined`.

 ### Documentation

 The `docs` folder contains the generated documentation.
-You can can open the file locally:
+You can open the file
+locally:

 ```bash
 open docs/index.html